 Many authors of mystery and suspense fiction write with a light hand, speeding their stories along with breezy dialogue and only sketchy scene-setting.
-Jason Matthews is different.
+Jason Matthews is different, and the three books of the Red Sparrow Trilogy prove it.

 The Red Sparrow Trilogy concludes with surprises